Elias Gabriel Galvan: Ordained ministry

-Elias was ordained a deacon and became a Probationary Member of the Southern California-Arizona Conference of the Methodist Church in 1964.
+Galvan was ordained a deacon and became a Probationary Member of the Southern California-Arizona Conference of the Methodist Church in 1964.
 He was received into Full Connection and ordained an elder in 1970.
-As a pastor, Rev. Galvan served the following appointments in the Southern California-Arizona Conference: Asbury Church (Associate) and as pastor of the City Terrace Church, and of the Church of All Nations in Los Angeles.
+As a pastor, Galvan served the following appointments in the Southern California-Arizona Conference: Asbury Church (associate) and as pastor of the City Terrace Church, and of the Church of All Nations in Los Angeles.
 He then served as director of ethnic planning and strategy (1971–74).
 He then was appointed superintendent of the Santa Barbara District (1974–79, also serving two years as dean of the cabinet).
 He became the conference council director in 1980, which position he held until elected to the episcopacy in 1984.

-Ministry in the Greater Church
+Ministry in the greater Church

-Dr. Galvan was elected a delegate to U.M.
+Galvan was elected a delegate to U.M.
 General and Jurisdictional Conferences, 1972-84 (serving as chairperson of one of the Legislative Committees in 1972).
-He served on the General Commission on Religion and Race (1972–76), the General Council on Finance and Administration (1976–84; chairing the Council's Division on Administrative Services, 1980–84).
-During 1983-84 Dr. Galvan served as president of the Southern California Ecumenical Council.
+He served on the General Commission on Religion and Race (1972–76), the General Council on Finance and Administration (1976–84; chairing the council's Division on Administrative Services, 1980–84).
+During 1983-84 Galvan served as president of the Southern California Ecumenical Council.
 He has also been very active in the Hispanic Caucus of the former Pacific and Southwest Annual Conference, and of the M.A.R.C.H.A. national U.M.
 Hispanic caucus, of which he was the first chairperson of its coordinating committee.

 Episcopal ministry

-Dr. Galvan was elected bishop by the Western Jurisdictional Conference of the U.M.
+Galvan was elected bishop by the Western Jurisdictional Conference of the U.M.
 Church.
 He was assigned to the Phoenix Episcopal Area (Desert Southwest Annual Conference), which was formed by the Jurisdiction in 1984.
 He was succeeded by Bishop William W. Dew Jr in 1992.